lgfausak/sqlbridge/README.md

 them accessible to Autobahn via topics.
 The component can be used in its raw form to build custom Autobahn deployments, or, the convenience scripts that haver been included can be used to connect an sqlbridge to an already operating Autobahn router.
-There are three test scripts included in this distrubution, sqlrouter, sqlbridge and sqlcmd.
+There are three test scripts included in this distribution, sqlrouter, sqlbridge and sqlcmd.
 Brief documentation for each follows.
 The service concept here is (in beautiful ascii art):

 ```